 What goes on your organization’s /open page?

 Each organization is different so you will have to craft your own /open page – we can, however, provide some guidance.
 At a minimum, you should state who you are and your mission, describe the datasets you are sharing and how they can be accessed, and explain the terms under which your data can be used by others.
-To get started, take a look at our Guidelines page and look at what other organizations in the Directory are doing.
+To get started, take a look at our Guidelines page.

 Add your Open Data site to the /open Directory.